 Project Overview

 Water, energy and food security are some of the most pressing challenges to our global community.
-This project – funded through a prestigious Canadian Queen Elizabeth II Diamond Jubilee Scholarships Advanced Scholars (QES-AS) Program – addresses these issues by providing opportunities to changemaking researchers.
-The program aims to strengthen and broaden existing partnerships with institutions in developing countries by enhancing their capacity around clean technologies that integrate water, energy and food security.
+This project – funded through a prestigious Canadian Queen Elizabeth II Diamond Jubilee Scholarships Advanced Scholars (QES-AS) Program – addressed these issues by providing opportunities to changemaking researchers.
+The program aimed to strengthen and broaden existing partnerships with institutions in developing countries by enhancing their capacity around clean technologies that integrate water, energy and food security.

 Research Targets

-develop new approaches to sustainable clean energy-water management
+introduced new approaches to sustainable clean energy-water management

 a) produce potable water,